Analyzing OMNIQ (OMQS) and Its Peers

 |2.50

-OMNIQ presently has a consensus target price of $13.00, indicating a potential upside of 117.76%.
-As a group, “Computer integrated systems design” companies have a potential upside of 29.89%.
-Given OMNIQ’s stronger consensus rating and higher possible upside, analysts clearly believe OMNIQ is more favorable than its rivals.
+OMNIQ presently has a consensus price target of $13.00, indicating a potential upside of 116.67%.
+As a group, “Computer integrated systems design” companies have a potential upside of 30.04%.
+Given OMNIQ’s stronger consensus rating and higher probable upside, research analysts plainly believe OMNIQ is more favorable than its peers.

 OMNIQ Company Profile (Get Rating)